Kireeti-28/mini-redis/README.md

 ## Possible Enhancements (TBD)

 - Add TTL (expiration) support for keys
-- Return 404 for missing keys instead of 500
 - Add endpoint to list all keys
 - Add authentication
 - Docker support